tsfahmd001/lomar/README.md

-This dissertation submitted to JNTUH, Hyderabad in partial fulfillment of the academic requirements for the award of the degree:
+This dissertation was submitted to JNTUH, Hyderabad in partial fulfillment of the academic requirements for the award of the degree:
 **Bachelor of Technology**
 in
 **Computer Science and Engineering (AI&ML)**